indigo-dc/ansible-role-galaxycloud-refdata/README.md

 Indigo-dc.galaxycloud-refdata
 =============================
 Reference data ansible role for indigo-dc.galaxycloud.
 The role provider reference data and the corresponding galaxy configuration.

-Three reference data source are supported
+Three reference data source are supported:
+- cvmfs --------> CernVM-FS repository with reference data is mounted
 - onedata ------> Onedata space with reference data is mounted
-- cvmfs --------> CernVM-FS repository with reference data is mounted
 - download -----> Reference data download

 1. A CernVM-FS server is used to provide reference data.
 It is mounted to /refdata.